Recent evaluation of the safety of Synthetic Amorphous Silica (SAS) as food additive (E551) by the European Food Safety Authority (EFSA), October 2024

 The substance

-E 551 is artificially produced amorphous silicon dioxide, also known as synthetic amorphous silica (SAS).
+E 551 is industrially produced amorphous silicon dioxide, also known as synthetic amorphous silica (SAS).
 Over the decades, two production methods (wet chemical and pyrogenic) have become established, for which the resulting E 551 products are chemically identical.
-The food additive is available for downstream processing as a powder or a granulate.
-It is important to note here that E 551 is not what is known as colloidal silica, which is a liquid with extremely finely divided nanoparticles.
+The food additive is available for downstream processing as a powder.

 Results in detail

-• Estimates of actual silica exposure in organisms suggest a maximum value of 50 mg per kg body weight per day.
-This is at least one order of magnitude lower than the doses actually administered in toxicological studies, where they were proven to be unproblematic.
+- Dietary exposure to silicon dioxide (E 551) for the general population was estimated at the time of the EFSA re-evaluation in 2018.
+This suggests a maximum value of 50 mg per kg body weight per day.
+This is at least one order of magnitude lower than the doses administered in toxicological studies without adverse effects.

 Type of study

-A metastudy: The authors have reassessed the safety of E 551 in accordance with the regulatory requirements of the EU and on the basis of the current scientific literature and the opinions of the industry.
-Such reassessments are prescribed for food additives that were approved within the European Union before 2009, or if there are new scientific findings.
+Meta study: The authors have reassessed the safety of E 551 in accordance with the regulatory requirements of the EU and based on the current scientific literature and the opinions of the industry.
+Such reassessments are part of the re-evaluation program for food additives authorized in the European Union before 2009, or in case of new scientific findings.

 About the authors